 San Luis Obispo County

 San Luis Obispo County is roughly halfway between San Francisco and Los Angeles, and lets you explore everything from vintage beach towns to celebrated wine regions.
 The city of San Luis Obispo offers a walkable, historic downtown while north along the coast, you’ll find the legendary Hearst Castle and wild, unspoiled beaches.
 This area includes Avila Beach, Cambria, Cayucos, Grover Beach, Harmony, Los Osos, Morro Bay, Oceano, Pismo Beach and San Simeon.
-Visit our Oceano California Vacations Guide, Grover Beach Vacations Guide, Arroyo Grande Vacations Guide, or our Avila Beach Vacations Guide to start planning your Central California beach vacation today.
+Visit our Oceano California Vacations Guide, Grover Beach Vacations Guide, Arroyo Grande Vacations Guide, Baywood Los Osos CA Travel Guide, Morro Bay Vacations, Cayucos Beach CA travel guide, Avila Beach Vacations Guide, or our Visit San Simeon travel guide to start planning your Central California beach vacation today.

 Avila Beach City Beach